Skip to content

 Can I always use arrow functions instead of regular functions in JavaScript?

-No. Arrow functions can't be used as constructors (with new), can't be generator functions, and shouldn't be used as direct object methods if you need this to refer to the object.
-For everything else — especially callbacks, array methods, and promise chains — arrow functions are usually the better choice.
+No. Arrow functions cannot be used as constructors with new, cannot be generator functions with yield, and should not be used as direct object or class methods if those methods need this to refer to the object.
+For everything else — especially callbacks, array methods, promise chains, and setTimeout — arrow functions are usually the cleaner and more predictable choice.
+The key test is one question: does this function need its own this?
+If yes, use a regular function.

 Why does `this` behave differently in an arrow function?